 - An IFTTT.com account (for connecting it to data - you need to be 18 years or older)

 Aside from being curious about what you have created, we are also looking for families who want to follow this tutorial, and whom we can interview about doing so.
 We would like to hear what they’ve created and how they’ve put their smart display to use!
-To show our thanks, we are giving each participating family a small monetary reward.
+To show our thanks, we are giving each participating family an amazon voucher as reward.
 Interested, or questions?
 Contact the researcher at d.verweij2[@]newcastle.ac.uk or read more about the research study.

 As part of David’s PhD, we explore how you can be creative with technology at home in a less-technical way.
 We think this is very important in a time where we have a lot of technology in the home, and they seem to be getting more complex by the day!
 We are becoming more dependent on others (service centres, family members) when it comes to these complex things.
 This is why we believe we should make technology more accessible, not just to make customers - like you - less dependent from manufacturers, but also to allow you and everyone in your family to maintain in control.